Patrick Pearse and Bachmann Turner Overdrive

 And Patrick Pearse is weeping, weeping, weeping … weeping for the soul of Ireland.
 For indeed, he had seen ‘nothing yet’, at least compared to Ireland today.

-In my own way, I am weeping with him.
+In my own way, I weep with him.
 And my new manuscript is being born of my tears.

 Interesting thoughts.
 I have been thinking a lot myself in recent weeks how a Catholic impulse has run in parallel with other non-Catholic impulses through centuries of Irish nationalism.
 I haven’t actually done research on this, but off the top of my head you have Joseph Mary Plunkett (Grace Gifford also converted to Catholicism after his execution), Daniel O’Connell, whose heart was buried in Rome. and of course St Oliver Plunkett.
 On the other hand you have the leaders of the United Irishmen, influenced by the Masonic French Revolution yet still courageous men and women of good will, who wanted to unite Catholics and Protestants under the banner of Irish freedom.
 And we cannot leave out the anti-Christian occultism of Yeats and Maud Gonne (not sure if Lady Gregory was a fellow traveller in this regard), who nonetheless were nationalists (Gonne fervently so).
 The evidence on James Connolly and Catholicism is inconclusive.